 I stopped working full-time when my son was born in December 2008.
 Since then, I’ve been doing some form of freelance writing work along with a few different part-time gigs, but I recently decided to take the leap and start my own business: Leah Eagle Writes.

 Two months later, I got a call from Starnes Publishing offering me the opportunity to move from freelance to full-time and I eagerly accepted!
 I’m currently the Community Editor of 280 Living and love my job!

 Todd and I met in 2000 while both working at NBC-13 in Birmingham.
 We got married in 2004.
 Six months later, we adopted our dog, Rocco.
 We bought our first (and only) house in Chelsea, AL in 2005.
 Carson made us parents for the first time in 2008 and I stopped working full-time.
 We thought we were one and done, lots of stuff happened, then Morgan came along in March 2014.

 He still works as a photojournalist (camera man) at NBC-13.
-Carson is in fourth grade and Morgan is in 4K preschool.
+Carson is in 5th grade and Morgan is in Kindergarten.

 Most days we are ships passing just trying to get everything done.
 When we do have family time, we enjoy outdoor activities, taking adventures around the city and eating at some of the great restaurants Birmingham has to offer.